voxpupuli/voxpupuli.github.io/_docs/migrate_module.md

 You will have someone by your side in this process.
 The general flow is to…

 * Ask one of the Administrators to add you to the `incoming-migrations` team.
+* Prepare your repo for transfer
+    * If this module was created with PDK delete .sync.yaml.
+    * Ensure that the module has a correct `LICENSE` file in the docroot that matches the mentioned license in the `metadata.json`.
-* At that point you can transfer your own repository.
+* At this point you can transfer your own repository.
+* Ask an admin to
     * Ensure github issues are enabled.
     * Verify that all webhooks are disabled.
-* If this module was created with PDK delete .sync.yaml.
+    * Enable `Automatically delete head branches` in the repository settings.
+    * Add the `collaborators` team to the module's `Collaborators & Teams` 'Teams' list with `Write` permissions (e.g. [https://github.com/voxpupuli/puppet-gitlab/settings/collaboration](https://github.com/voxpupuli/puppet-gitlab/settings/collaboration) (that link works only for admins).
+    * Update the [access permissions](https://github.com/organizations/voxpupuli/settings/secrets/actions) (that link works only for admins) for forge.puppet.com secrets so releases can be published.
 * Add the module to our [modulesync setup][managed_modules].
-* Enable `Automatically delete head branches` in the repository settings.
-* Ask an admin to add the `collaborators` team to the module's `Collaborators & Teams` 'Teams' list with `Write` permissions (e.g. [https://github.com/voxpupuli/puppet-gitlab/settings/collaboration](https://github.com/voxpupuli/puppet-gitlab/settings/collaboration) (that link works only for admins).
-* The admin shall also update the [access permissions](https://github.com/organizations/voxpupuli/settings/secrets/actions) (that link works only for admins) for forge.puppet.com secrets so releases can be published.
 * Execute [modulesync][msync] for this module.
+* Our modulesync will delete a `CONTRIBUTING.md` in the root directory and place one at `.github/CONTRIBUTING.md`.
+Please enhance [our existing template][template] if the version in the docroot contains useful parts.
+* [Release][release] the first version under Vox Pupuli.
 * Creata a GitHub issue for the [FORGE][forge] project and ask to deprecate the old module (and approve the new one if the old one was approved as well).
-* Create a Jira issue at [tickets.puppetlabs.com](https://tickets.puppetlabs.com) in the FORGE project and ask to deprecate the old module (and approve the new one if the old one was approved as well).
 * Do you think the module qualifies to be approved?
 Wait until it is released, then raise a [GitHub Issue][approve] in the Puppetlabs organisation.
-* Our modulesync will delete a `CONTRIBUTING.md` in the root directory and place one at `.github/CONTRIBUTING.md`.
-Please enhance [our existing template][template] if the version in the docroot contains useful parts.
-* Ensure that the module has a correct `LICENSE` file in the docroot that matches the mentioned license in the `metadata.json`.
 * Write a very short blog post about the migration([example][example]).
 Write to our [mailinglist](mailto:voxpupuli@groups.io) about the migration/new blogpost.

 If you have many modules you wish to migrate, this will be cumbersome.